Face to Face

 SEN Gallery sessions

 We welcome visits from SEN Schools and Units.
-We are currently able to offer mild to moderate SEN groups Gallery-based sessions that complement the National Curriculum for Art & Design offering a rich cultural experience that helps build pupils’ confidence in looking at and responding to portraiture.
+We are currently able to offer mild to moderate SEN groups Gallery-based Art & Design sessions offering a rich cultural experience that helps build pupils’ confidence in looking at and responding to portraiture.

 The sessions explore themes of Image and Identity (including self-portraiture) represented in a variety of portraiture techniques on display in the Gallery.